Samuel G. Hilborn

-Samuel Greeley Hilborn (December 9, 1834 – April 19, 1899) was a U.S. Representative from California in the late 19th Century.
+Samuel Greeley Hilborn (December 9, 1834 – April 19, 1899) was an American lawyer and politician who served as a U.S. Representative from California in the late 19th century.

 Early life

 Born in Minot, Androscoggin (then Cumberland) County, Maine, Hilborn attended the common schools, Hebron Academy, and Gould's Academy, Bethel, Maine, and was graduated from Tufts College, Medford, Massachusetts, in 1859.

 He studied law and was admitted to the bar in 1861.

 He moved to California, Vallejo, Solano County, and engaged in the practice of law.

 Career

-He served in the State senate 1875-1879.
+Hilborn served in the State Senate from 1875 to 1880.
 He served as member of the constitutional convention in 1879.
 He moved to San Francisco, California, in 1883.
 He was appointed by President Arthur United States district attorney for the district of California and served from 1883 to 1886.
 He moved to Oakland in 1887 and continued the practice of his profession.

 Hilborn was elected as a Republican to the Fifty-second Congress to fill the vacancy caused by the resignation of Joseph McKenna.

-Presented credentials as a Member-elect to the Fifty-third Congress and served from December 5, 1892, until April 4, 1894, when he was succeeded by Warren B. English, who contested his election.
+He served from December 5, 1892, until April 4, 1894, when he was succeeded by Warren B. English, who contested his election.

 Hilborn was elected to the Fifty-fourth and Fifty-fifth Congresses (March 4, 1895 – March 3, 1899).

 He was an unsuccessful candidate for renomination in 1898.